ps1298/ecommerce-powerbi-sql-dashboard/README.md

 Built an end-to-end Business Intelligence project using SQL + Power BI to analyze e-commerce revenue, customer behavior, payment trends, category performance, and regional insights.

+## Dataset

+Source: Brazilian E-Commerce Public Dataset (Kaggle).

+The raw dataset is publicly available from the original source and has not been uploaded to this repository to keep the project lightweight and organized.

 ## Tools Used

 * PostgreSQL / SQL